nielssorensen/OpenEmu-wiki/Next-Version-(clean).md

 ## UI change
 - sidebar button position while in fullscreen
-- Remove grid resizing slider and ~replace with using mouse gesture pinch to zoom/unzoom~
 - Remove grid / list / coverflow buttons
 - Remove 'Media' library subsection from sidebar
 - Move the +-button into the sidebar
-- ~Move former 'Media' library to their own category selector buttons in the top bar above the sidebar, like new iTunes http://i.imgur.com/i3PE7xY.png~
 - Possibly move list view into 'view options' menu or hide in something like http://i.stack.imgur.com/xfImA.png or http://i.imgur.com/EM4Pz1X.png
 - use one of those fancy special effects views in the sidebar
 - possibly remove (or use less) grain in grid view
+- restore selected sidebar item
+- restore game collection view state (zoom, selection, view type, search)
+- restore active overlay (aka screenshots, featured games, save states) and their respective states
+- Remove grid resizing slider and ~~replace with using mouse gesture pinch to zoom/unzoom~~
+- smoothen title bar changes
+- restore toolbar after coming back from in-window gameplay
+- animate showing / hiding screenshots, featured games, save states

+- ~~Move former 'Media' library to their own category selector buttons in the top bar above the sidebar, like new iTunes http://i.imgur.com/i3PE7xY.png~~
-- ~probably want the title of the game playing in the new toolbar~
+- ~~probably want the title of the game playing in the new toolbar~~
-- ~show title bar during gameplay (and setup assistant?)~
+- ~~show title bar during gameplay (and setup assistant?)~~
 - ~~hide toolbar during fullscreen game play~~
 - ~~Remove bottom bar and replace with top bar in the style of the new iTunes (think NSTitleBarAccessoryViewController)~~
 - ~~Move search to the new top bar~~